 The rights for images from external sources remains with the respective copyright holder.
-All rights for the author’s own photographs remain reserved.
-Reusing (copying, downloading, archiving) any such pictures only with explicit permission by the author.
+Reusing (copying, downloading, archiving) any of the author’s own photographs & illustrations in any context other than the original text / article only with explicit permission by the author.

 - The blog is meant to be a living document / resource.
 Its content is not frozen, but undergoing constant revision.
 Typos and factual errors are corrected, the layout is evolving even with the oldest content, and from time to time, some articles are revised / expanded.

 - Over the recent years, the blog postings have grown to a size of typically 3000 – 5000 words, which (as full quote) really isn’t suited for most media.